FAST interacts with one of the available Wallarm clouds.

 You will be presented with the option either to skip the onboarding completely or to resume the process later from the step you are on.

-If you have skipped the onboarding and wish to start it, press the “Quick Help” button in the upper right corner of the Wallarm portal and choose the “FAST in 5 minutes” item in the opened sidebar:
+If you have skipped the onboarding and wish to start it, press the “Help & Docs” button in the lower left corner of the Wallarm portal and choose the “FAST in 5 minutes” item in the opened sidebar: